-Studies have shown that standing (rather than sitting) can improve your posture, help you to lose or maintain your weight, and even prevent some serious conditions (such as diabetes and heart disease).
 A study (by the Institute for Human Development in Berlin, Germany) has even shown that standing at your desk can even make you smarter!

 Basically, the study got people to walk on a treadmill whilst performing some basic cognitive tasks to see if they would think better while walking.
 The conclusion – they sure did.
 And haven’t we all experienced a light bulb moment just getting up from our desks?
 Or felt re-energised about the task at hand from simply going to the printer?
-Why didn’t we realise the benefits sooner?

 What about in meetings?

 And when it comes to meetings, people find that standing makes them more attentive, more energised and less likely to waste words.
 Some managers and supervisors have found that, in the past, when they would book a meeting room (with chairs) for half an hour, the whole timeframe would be used.
-Now, a meeting (without chairs) can be over and done with in 10 minutes.
+Now, a meeting (without chairs) can be over and done within 10 minutes.

 Are there any downsides?